-Information regarding bullying incidents are recorded and stored centrally and will be monitored regularly by the pastoral leader.
+Information regarding bullying incidents are recorded and stored centrally and will be monitored termly by the pastoral leader.
+Parents will be informed regularly throughout the process.
 Strategies adopted and the outcomes (including long term success) are also recorded allowing the effectiveness of the strategies to be considered.
+SLT dealing with and managing bullying incidents are accountable to the link governor for bullying and subsequently the governing body to provide appropriate information and data to establish that bullying levels are monitored and show impact in reducing levels of bullying.
+The Headteacher's report will always include levels of bullying incidents as a standing report item.